senDK/pymol_video_scripts/README.md

 ```

-## Query table information

-The query table is inside *data* folder.

 ## References

 Panigrahi, Rashmi, et al. "Ligand recognition by the TPR domain of the import factor Toc64 from Arabidopsis thaliana."